KevalB/KevalB/README.md

 ### Hi there 👋
-I'm **Keval**, an automobile enthusiast along with crazy interest in developing! ✨
+I'm **Keval**, an automobile enthusiast along with crazy interest in development! ✨

 - 🔭 I’m currently working on few projects like https://devxkeval.tech/
 - 🌱 I’m currently learning Information & Communication Technology at Marwadi Univeristy, Rajkot